 Students who fail a shelf exam are required to remediate the shelf exam during a specified make-up date in July, or by special arrangement during vacation or elective time.
 Students may not make up a shelf exam for a clerkship while they are taking another clerkship or during FlexTime on a clerkship.
 All failures must be remediated before the student can do a required Year 4 course or clerkship.

 Medical students who have failed to pass one of the USMLE Step exams are required to stop clerkship or course activities and dedicate a period of study and retake the exam before they will be able to continue to the next phase of their education.
-Students will work with Curricular Affairs and Student Affairs to determine the nature and timing of this remediation.
+Students will work with the Offices of Curricular Affairs and Medical Student Affairs to determine the nature and timing of this remediation.